Spontaneous symmetry breaking: a view from derived geometry: Breaking a global symmetry

 Consider a supersymmetric theory whose BV formulation is given by a shifted $L_\infty$ algebra $\bb T$, which encodes the perturbation theory around some fixed classical solution.
 Informally, the \emph{twist} of $\bb T$ by an element $Q$ of $\Sigma$ is a theory where the action functional is modified so that it encodes how $Q$ acts on the theory.
 Concretely, we deform the differential and $L_\infty$ brackets on~$\bb T$.

 Alternatively, we can rephrase twisting as a case of symmetry breaking.
 We extend the field content of the BV theory by including an ``extra field'' $Q$, namely as a constant function on spacetime valued in the vector space $\Sigma$ and placed in $\ZZ \times \ZZ/2\ZZ$-degree $(-1,1)$.
 We extend the action functional $S$ to a functional $S_Q$ that depends on this background field in $\Sigma$, so that the $\Sigma$-action is encoded by this action functional.
 (Concretely, we have $\{S_Q, -\} = \{S, -\} + Q$.)
-The result is that we can view this extended theory as a family of theories parametrized by $Q \in \Sigma$, or, in more sophisticated language, as a sheaf $\bb T_\Sigma$ of $L_\infty$ algebras over the vector space $\Sigma$.
+The result is that we can view this extended theory as a family of theories parametrized by $Q \in \Sigma$, or, in more sophisticated language, as a sheaf $\bb T_{\mc N}$ of $L_\infty$ algebras over the locus $\mc N$ inside the vector space $\Sigma$ consisting of elements $Q \in \Sigma$ such that $\Gamma(Q,Q)=0$.
 This setup lets us efficiently define twisting.